kjswis/rotom_bot/README.md

   * Accepts Item applications
   * Displays information about existing Items
   * Keeps track of characters' inventories
+  * Communicates with users to create and edit landmark applications
+  * Displays landmark information in paginated segments, navigatable by reactions

 ## Setup
 This application runs using Ruby and Postgres.
 In order to run the bot locally